PEI Kids Hosts Town Hall Meeting/Film Screening of

 Hamilton, NJ, June 21, 2017 – On Wednesday, June 28, 2017 PEI Kids will present a screening of the award-winning film, “PEI Kids: Generation Change,” which features adjudicated and at-risk Mercer County youth discussing a host of issues, including daily challenges they face.
 Special invited guests for this Town Hall-style event include State, County, and local officials.

-Seven13 films and Lawrence-based PEI Kids partnered to produce the documentary film which was moderated by Adrienne Bankert, ABC News National Correspondent, and taped at the Sam Naples Community Center in Trenton.
+Seven13 films and Lawrence-based PEI Kids partnered to produce the documentary film which was moderated by Adrienne Bankert, ABC News National Correspondent, and taped at the Sam Naples Community

 The film interviews adjudicated and at-risk Mercer County youth focusing on how they would solve current problems in their community, such as building positive relationships with law enforcement, violence, and the role of local government.